-The island nation of Kiribati has established a large shark sanctuary that will help ensure the creatures are protected across much of the central Pacific.
+The island nation of Kiribati has established a large shark sanctuary.
+It will help ensure the creatures are protected across much of the central Pacific.

-Vice President Kourabi Nenem said at the sanctuary's launch that the nation was committed to protecting sharks from exploitation and overfishing.
+Vice President Kourabi Nenem said that the nation was committed to protecting sharks from exploitation and overfishing.

-Kiribati has banned commercial shark fishing in the sanctuary, which is about the size of India.
+Kiribati has banned commercial shark fishing in the sanctuary.
+The area is about the size of India.

-Palau established the first shark sanctuary in the region in 2009, and has been followed by the Marshall Islands, French Polynesia and other nations.
+Palau established the first shark sanctuary in the region.
+That was in 2009.
+It has been followed by the Marshall Islands, French Polynesia and other nations.

 The Pew Charitable Trusts estimates that 100 million sharks are killed each year by commercial fisheries.
-It says sharks are vulnerable to overfishing because they're slow to mature and reproduce.
+It says sharks are vulnerable to overfishing.
+That's because they're slow to mature and reproduce.

-Sharks are prized by some for their fins, which are used in shark fin soup.
+Sharks are prized by some for their fins.
+Those are used in shark fin soup.

-Ben Namakin, who was born in Kiribati and has pushed for the sanctuary, said he first began to consult elders and community groups with the idea about four years ago.
-He said some people were resistant at first because Kiribati had a tradition of catching and eating sharks.
+Ben Namakin was born in Kiribati and has pushed for the sanctuary.
+He said he first began to consult elders and community groups with the idea about four years ago.
+He said some people were resistant at first.
+This is because Kiribati had a tradition of catching and eating sharks.

 But he said the elders didn't like the way commercial operators were fishing for the creatures and understood their plight more when told of their unusual biology.